alinedebenath/Api_scraping_Tolkien/README.md

-# API SCRAPING ON TOLKIEN'S CHARACTERS
+# API SCRAPING on Tolkien's characters
 <br>
 API scraping of the API "the-one-api" by rike, [here](https://the-one-api.herokuapp.com).
 <br>